World Book Day ideas for schools – Simple ideas for 2024

 For World Book Day, let your class explore this concept and create a multiverse of their own with their favourite characters.

 World Book Day activities resource pack

-This lovely free whole-school resource pack is packed with exciting ideas.
-It features individual World Book Day lesson ideas for KS1 children and KS2 children.
+We’ve packed this lovely free whole-school resource pack with exciting World Book Day ideas.
+It features individual lesson ideas for KS1 children and KS2 children.

 Plus, there’s also ideas for extending the activities into a whole-school, whole-day book bonanza.

 This free resource guide from Plazoom recommends World Book Day activities for each age range from Early Years to Y6, alongside suitable resources, activity ideas, worksheets and more.

 There’s a wide range of downloadable activity packs, assembly plans and online assets available for teachers this year.
 Find all the educator resources here.

 Don’t miss the World Book Day Live Lesson on BBC Teach either.
 Aimed at KS2, it will be shown live on CBBC and the BBC Teach website on World Book Day.